Billy Shilton

 “I used to play football before the problems with my legs got worse and I couldn’t play anymore,” he recalls.
 “I find it difficult to move around and in terms of table tennis it affects my speed around the table, movement and power but I loved table tennis from day one.
 It is fast and exciting and you really have to concentrate.”

-Having missed out on automatic qualification for the Paralympic Games Billy reached the semi-finals of the World Qualification Tournament in Slovenia in June 2021 and was subsequently awarded a wild card to compete in Tokyo.
-He more than justified that by producing some superb performances, coming from 2-1 down to beat the hugely experienced former World number one and Rio 2016 bronze medallist Piotr Grudzien from Poland to reach the quarter-finals of the men’s class 8 singles and then beating the Rio 2016 Paralympic silver medallist Andras Csonka to secure a bronze medal in the men’s class 8 team event.
+After winning team medals at the European Championships in 2017 and 2019 with Ross Wilson and Aaron McKibbin, Billy reached the semi-finals of the World Qualification Tournament in Slovenia in June 2021 and was subsequently awarded a wild card to compete in Tokyo.
+He more than justified that by producing some superb performances, coming from 2-1 down to beat the hugely experienced former World number one and Rio 2016 bronze medallist Piotr Grudzien from Poland to reach the quarterfinals of the men’s class 8 singles and then beating the Rio 2016 Paralympic silver medallist Andras Csonka to secure a bronze medal in the men’s class 8 team event.

 “I’m really happy with how I’ve performed in singles and team events,” he said.
-“My expectations were to come and try and enjoy the experience and play the best I could.
-I wasn’t aiming to do anything - just take every match as it comes and to come away with a medal with Aaron and Ross is an amazing feeling.
-Losing in the quarter-finals and being one match away from a medal in the singles was really hard for me to take and I think I can use that as motivation.
-I can also use winning bronze in the team event as motivation to get to the final next time.”
+“My expectations were to come and try and enjoy the experience and play the best I could and to come away with a medal is an amazing feeling.
+Losing in the quarterfinals and being one match away from a medal in the singles was really hard for me to take and I think I can use that as motivation.”

 In 2022 Billy broke into the World’s top 10 in men’s class 8 with medal-winning performances in Spain, Czech Republic and Greece, and with team events replaced by doubles he proved himself to be one of the team's strongest doubles players with gold in the men's doubles at the Czech Open and Greek Open and gold in the mixed doubles in Greece.
 At the World Championships in Andalucia he won gold in the men’s class 14 doubles with Paul Karabardak and bronze in the mixed class 14 doubles with Fliss Pickard.